 As the film begins we join a dinner party of 18th century aristocrats, periwigged gentlemen and ladies in silk dresses, dining and drinking and chatting with great animation.
-It is suggested they move to the ballroom to dance and most of the celebrants exit, but the host, Baron Munchausen, is too intoxicated to dance -- in fact, he can barely walk, and has to be helped to bed by servants.
+It is suggested they move to the ballroom to dance, and most of the celebrants exit, but the host, Baron Munchausen, is too intoxicated to dance -- in fact, he can barely walk, and has to be helped to bed by servants.
 We notice immediately that his bedroom is dominated by an enormous mirror.
 Soon, as Munchausen falls asleep, this mirror becomes a stage-like setting for the baron's elaborate and disturbing dream.
 He travels to Egypt and is terrorized by the Pharaoh; he sees a trio of women (the Three Fates?) who turn into monstrous animals; he is menaced by giant insects; he sees women in Greek-style costumes who strike classical poses and then transform into an ornate fountain; he finds himself in a grotto where acrobatic demons tumble in every direction; he is confronted by a dragon; he is horrified by a spider-like woman in a giant web, then encounters a moon man with a bizarre face.
 The moon man's tongue becomes grotesquely long, and then his nose does likewise.
-When the baron sees an elephant wearing eye-glasses he reaches his limit of endurance.
+When the moon man turns into an elephant wearing eye-glasses the baron reaches his limit of endurance.
 He smashes the mirror with a bedside table, then plummets through it.
-He falls out the window of his home but fortunately his night-shirt snags on an iron fence and he is discovered by his servants dangling above the sidewalk, unhurt but caught in a most undignified position.
+He falls out the window of his home, but fortunately his night-shirt snags on an iron fence and he is discovered by his servants dangling above the sidewalk, unhurt but caught in a most undignified position.
 We get one last look at Baron Munchausen the following morning, as he grimaces into his mirror with a pained expression.

 21 of 22 people found this review helpful.